MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/endofsupport/microsoft-365-services-connectivity.md

 ### Basic authentication with Exchange Online

 There are some changes planned related to the use of Basic Authentication with Exchange Online.
-For more information, see [Basic Authentication Deprecation in Exchange Online – May 2022 Update](https://techcommunity.microsoft.com/t5/exchange-team-blog/basic-authentication-deprecation-in-exchange-online-may-2022/ba-p/3301866).
+For more information, see [Basic Authentication Deprecation in Exchange Online – September 2022 Update](https://techcommunity.microsoft.com/t5/exchange-team-blog/basic-authentication-deprecation-in-exchange-online-september/ba-p/3609437).

 ### Retirement of Skype for Business Online